VirtusLab/scala-cli/website/docs/commands/compile.md

 Note that most commands of the Scala CLI will automatically compile your code if necessary.
-The `compile` command is useful if you'd like to simply check that your code compiles, or know of compilation warnings, without running it or packaging it for example.
+The `compile` command is useful if you'd like to simply check that your code compiles, or see compilation warnings, without running it or packaging it for example.

 We list below some options the `compile` command accepts.
 For a full list of options, run `scala compile --help`, or check the options linked in the